hmatsuda/file-explorer/README.md

 It provides SelectList View for accessing the project file and directory like fuzzy-finder.
 - `cmd-alt-n` to open the current directory
 - `cmd-shift-h` to open the project root directory
+- `cmd-[` to go parent directory when file-explorer-view is opened

 This package uses `file-explorer.ignoredNames` config settings to filter out files and directories that will not be shown.
 This config settings is interpreted as arrays of minimatch glob patterns.